psawicki5/Django-NewBet-App/README.md

 API provides competitions, teams, fixtures, teams etc.
 Program allows user to bet fixtures.
 User can bet home win, draw or away win.
 Program schedules fixtures, automatically checks if fixture have started/finished and
-calculates bet payout (if bet has benn won).
+calculates bet payout (if bet has been won).
 Application also calculates odds of fixtures
 based on current league table.
 Odds are recalculated after each matchday.
-Automatic checks are made by means of Kronos.
+Automatic checks are made by means of Celery periodic tasks (also support of Kronos is provided - in cron.py file).
 After making bet, confirmation email is sent to user.
 Mail sending was made as a asynchronous task by means of Celery.
 Also history of teams standings is provided.
 Standings are stored as dictionary on redis server, and are shared through REST api.
 On basis of standings received from API server, on team details page you can see plot